rctl/yubiwall/README.md

 Here are some common error messages:

-`Token was invalid, please try again.` - Authentication with Yubico API failed (ex. entered token is malformed)
+`Token was invalid, please try again.`

+Authentication with Yubico API failed (ex. entered token is malformed)

-`Token was valid, but is not in list of allowed keys.` - Make sure your key ID is in the allowed keys (first 12 chars of your token)
+`Token was valid, but is not in list of allowed keys.`

+Make sure your key ID is in the allowed keys (first 12 chars of your token)

-`Authentication failed, please try again.` - Token is not valid (ex. reused or invalid)
+`Authentication failed, please try again.`

+Token is not valid (ex. reused or invalid)

+## Improvements

+Here are some improvements I am planning:

+- Multi domain handling
+- Automatic configure of Ingress via Kubernetes API and separate annotation
+- Code clean-up
+- Automatic generation of JWT_SECRET if none is provided
+- Better logging